 - It regulates political parties and registers them for being eligible to contest elections.

-- It publishes the limits of campaign expenditure per candidate allowed to the political parties, and also monitors the same.
+- It publishes the allowed limits of campaign expenditure per candidate to all the political parties, and also monitors the same.

 - The political parties must submit their annual reports to the ECI for getting tax benefit on contributions.

 - It ensures that all the political parties regularly submit their audited financial reports.

 - The Commission can suppress the results of opinion polls if it deems such an action fit for the cause of democracy.

 - The Commission can advise for disqualification of members after the elections if it thinks they have violated certain guidelines.

 - In case, a candidate is found guilty of corrupt practices during the elections, the Supreme Court and High Courts consult the Commission.

 - The Commission can suspend candidates who fail to submit their election expense accounts timely.